Human penis: Voiding position

 This urodynamic profile is related to a lower risk of urologic complications, such as cystitis and bladder stones.

 Sexual stimulation and arousal

-The penis incites sexual arousal when sexually stimulated, such as from mental stimuli (sexual fantasy), partnered activity, or masturbation, which can lead to orgasm.
+Sexual arousal can result from physical stimulation of the penis, typically combined with mental stimuli (sexual fantasy), partnered activity, or masturbation, and can lead to ejaculation.

 The glans and the frenulum are erogenous zones of the penis.
 The glans has many nerve endings, which makes it the most sensitive.
-The most effective way to stimulate the penis is through oral stimulation (fellatio), manual stimulation (a handjob or manual masturbation), or during sexual penetration.
-Frot is mutual penile stimulation between men.
+The most effective ways to stimulate the penis are through oral stimulation (fellatio), manual stimulation (a handjob or manual masturbation), or during sexual penetration.

+Frotting is mutual penile stimulation by two men rubbing their penises together.

 Erection

 The development of a penile erection, also showing the foreskin gradually retracting over the glans.
 See also: Commons image gallery.